rahulsarma01/Data-Analytics-Projects/Python for data analysis/Data Analytics Job Market Analysis/readme.md

-# Data Analyst Job Market Analysis
+# Data Analytics Job Market Analysis

-In this project, I analyze Data Analyst job market to get insights about the job postings, job titles, salary trends, and required skills.
+In this project, I analyze Data Analytics job market to get insights about the job postings, job titles, salary trends, and required skills.

 ## Libraries Used